std.vector and the generic std.map

 std.map

-Section titled “std.map”@import std.mapA hash map from string keys to values, generic over the value type V. It uses open addressing with linear probing over heap buffers that double and rehash once the table is half full, which keeps an empty slot reachable so a probe always terminates.
-Keys are compared by their NUL-terminated bytes.
+Section titled “std.map”@import std.mapA hash map generic over both its key type K and its value type V. It uses open addressing with linear probing over heap buffers that double and rehash once the table is half full, which keeps an empty slot reachable so a probe always terminates.

 Section titled “Functions”| Function | Description |